-Robustness is the greatest value of h up to which eq.(10) will be fulfilled for all realizations of p in U(h).
+Robustness is the greatest value of h up to which eq.(10) will be fulfilled for all realizations of p in U(h) if the bank adopts the loan structure specified by w.

-If probability estimates $\tilde{p}{kj}$ were accurate (i.e. no Knightian uncertainty), then the bank would be able to give out loans in ways that would maximize the expected present worth of the portfolio.
+If the probability estimates $\tilde{p}{kj}$ were accurate (i.e. no Knightian uncertainty), then the bank would be able to give out loans in ways that would maximize the expected present worth of the portfolio.
 As these estimates become unreliable due to Knightian uncertainty, the bank becomes less confident that the loans would achieve the ex ante expected present worth.
 Intuitively, the robustness in eq.(11) answers the following question: how wrong can the estimated probability $\tilde{p}{kj}$ be, in units of $s{kj}$ , and still achieve outcomes that are no worse than $PW_c$ ?
 It will be evident shortly that, if the bank wants higher confidence in the sense that its choices are robust to a larger range of probability outcomes, then it will have to settle for lower critical present worth $PW_c$ .
+Nonetheless, choice of the loan structure, w, often does not require explicit numerical specification of $PW_c$ .
 Appendix A derives the robustness function for the special case where borrowers can default only at the mid point to maturity.
 Through explicit parameterization we can then compare different portfolios so that the bank can choose between them, to either reduce uncertainty or improve outcomes.